-Item # Warranty Period 1659200 1659201 1659202 90 days for residential/commercial/rental use from the date of purchase by user
+NorthStar Warranty Item # Consumer Warranty Period Commercial Warranty Period 165915 1 year from date of purchase by user 1 year from date of purchase by user

+"Consumer use" means personal residential household and/or recreational use by a consumer.
+"Commercial use" means all other uses, including use for commercial, income producing, primary power, off grid power, or rental purposes or when purchased by a business.

-NorthStar shall warranty any wear item, including, but not limited to, valves, seals, pump diaphragms, hoses, and filter elements to be free from defects in material or workmanship for a period of 90 days from the date of purchase by user.
-This warranty applies to the original purchaser of the equipment and is non transferable.
-Verification of purchase is the responsibility of the buyer.
+This warranty applies to the original purchaser of the equipment (verification of purchase, in the form of a receipt, is the responsibility of the buyer), is non-transferable, and covers parts and labor.
 Parts will be replaced or repaired at no charge, except when the equipment has failed due to lack of proper maintenance.
+If a part is no longer available, the part may be replaced with a similar part of equal function.
 Any misuse, abuse, alteration or improper installation or operations will void warranty.
 Determining whether a part is to be replaced or repaired is the sole decision of NorthStar.

-NOTE: Some services performed by parties other than NorthStar may void warranty.

-This warranty covers parts only.
-It will not provide for replacement of complete products due to defective parts.
-Components not manufactured by NorthStar are guaranteed by their manufacturer and can be serviced at factoryauthorized locations near you.
+NorthStar will not provide for replacement of complete products due to defective parts.
 Any costs incurred due to replacement or repair of items outside of a NorthStar approved facility is the responsibility of the buyer and not covered under warranty.
-NorthStar can supply you with the service center location in your area.
+Transportation costs to and from service center is the responsibility of the customer.

-This warranty specifically excludes the following; failure of parts due to damage caused by accident, fire, flood, windstorm, acts of God, applications not approved by NorthStar in writing, corrosion caused by chemicals, use of replacement parts which do not conform to manufacturer's specifications, and damage caused by vandalism.
+This warranty specifically excludes the following; failure of parts due to damage caused by accident, fire, flood, windstorm, acts of God, applications not approved by NorthStar in writing, corrosion caused by chemicals, use of replacement parts which do not conform to manufacturer's specifications, damage to accessory parts such as starting batteries, damage related to rodent and/or insect infestation and damage caused by vandalism.
 Additional exclusions: loss of running time, inconvenience, loss of income, or loss of use, including any implied warranty of merchantability of fitness for a specific use.

-Warranty does not cover items subject to normal wear such as tires, receptacles or any part subject to direct physical contact by the public.
+Also, Outdoor Power Equipment needs periodic parts and service to perform well, and this warranty does not cover instances when normal use has exhausted the life of a component or the engine.

 This warranty does not cover any personal injury or damage to surrounding property caused by failure of any part.
+Repair or replacement of parts does not extend the warranty period.